 - Pupils' progression through the banded reading book levels is reviewed by the teaching assistant in conjunction with the English teacher on an ongoing basis and at least once a term more formally by their English teacher.
-Tim Rasinski's Fluency Rubric is used to measure this and determine whether the pupil is ready to change band.
 Similarly, pupils working below their chronological age for reading are cross checked annually by an assigned member of SLT to double check the pitch of texts is correct. - Pupils annually complete a reading age test, in order to track progress and support the identification of pupils for intervention as well as its impact.
 Pupils on the Lexia programme complete an additional reading age test mid-year to ascertain the impact of the intervention.
 Where necessary, alternative intervention is then provided. - For Year 5 pupils GL tests provide us with standardised scores for reading.
 To supplement this, mock SAT papers are used to measure impact on pupil progress and attainment.
-Following these assessment points where needed, practise is adapted to the needs of the cohort.
+Following these assessment points - where needed, practise is adapted to the needs of the cohort.